Sound Legal Guidance from a Jersey City Emancipation Lawyer

 Once a child is emancipated, the parents no longer have control over decision making for the child and the child no longer has financial support from the parents.

-- The child is employed full time and self-supporting
+- The child is enrolled in college

 Get more info about emancipation law in New Jersey.
 Contact us online or call (201) 561-8441 for a consultation!